USS Washington (1776 lateen-rigged galley)

-USS Washington was a lateen-rigged, two-masted galley in the service of the Continental Congress during the American Revolutionary War.
+USS Washington was an 11-gun row galley of the Continental Navy during the American Revolutionary War.
 Washington was capable of propulsion by sail or by the rowing of oarsmen.
 During a battle with British warships, Washington "struck her colors" and was captured by the British.

 Built on Lake Champlain

 The third ship to be named Washington, a lateen-rigged, two-masted galley, was built on Lake Champlain at Skenesboro, New York, in the autumn of 1776.
 On 6 October 1776, the galley joined the small fleet established and commanded by Brigadier General Benedict Arnold.

 Design

 Washington was 72 ft 4 in long, 19 ft 7 in wide with a draft of 6 ft 2 inand a displacement of 123 LT.

 She was armed with two 18-pounder long gun, two 12-pounder long gun, two 9-pounder guns, four 6-pounder guns, one 2-pounder gun, and eight swivel guns.
 Trumbull had a crew of 80 men.